 With the “Bottom” option enabled, the Samsung Internet app looks quite similar to Safari in iOS 15.
 The address bar is displayed on top of the navigation controls and buttons for managing tabs, sharing, and other app settings.

-It is worth noting that Apple was not the first company to try out a similar layout for a mobile web browser, as other companies such as Google have tried this years ago, the report said.
+It is worth noting that Apple was not the first company to try out a similar layout for a mobile web browser, as other companies such as Google tried this years ago, the report said.

 However, Samsung seems to have decided to change the layout of its web browser soon after Apple did so, it added.